-Updated 06.04.2020: Although Florida is a massively popular vacation spot, there are still a few places that manage to stave off the tourist glut—if you’re willing to go just off-the-beaten-path just a little bit.
-A barrier island located just off Florida’s northeastern coast, Amelia Island boasts breathtaking scenery and plenty of active travel options, all without the crowds typical of Florida in summer time.
+Although Florida is a massively popular vacation spot, there are still a few places that manage to stave off the tourist glut.
+Of course you need to be willing to go off-the-beaten-path just a little bit.

-If you only have a short time in this part of the world, guest contributor, Ariana Agrios is here to tell us how to spend a weekend on Amelia Island.
+If you only have a short time in this part of the world, guest contributor, Ariana Agrios, shares her tips on how to spend a weekend on Amelia Island.

 A Weekend on Amelia Island